JimmyBoomBots3000/JimmyBoomBots3000.github.io/index.md

 This page is a work-in-progress.

 I'm currently completing the Computer Science Capstone at Southern New Hampshire University.
 This page will be regularly updated to reflect progress in the course and beyond.

-### Header

-Some things will go here.
-Please pardon my dust, we just started!
+Please pardon my dust in the meantime!

+### Code Review

+...

+### Software Design and Engineering

+...

+### Algorithms and Data Structure

+...

-### Header
+### Databases

-Some other things.
+...

 ### Contact